 Rainy weather means trees keeps their leaves longer to prolong the season.
 Of course, severe windstorms can bring leaves down abruptly and cut the fall color season short.
 We all remember a fall or two where the leaves were beautiful in early October, and a harsh wind and rain storm knocked them all down.
 Conversely, periods of quiet weather can lengthen the season well into November.

-To help you plan your drive into Amish country this fall, the Ohio Department of Natural Resources will begin issuing weekly Fall Color updates on October 4.
-The weekly Fall Color forecast will be available on the Internet at ohiodnr.com and by calling the state’s travel and tourism hotline at 1-800-BUCKEYE.
+To help you plan your drive into Amish country this fall, the Ohio Department of Natural Resources will begin issuing weekly Fall Color updates in October.
+The weekly Fall Color forecast will be available on the Internet at ohiodnr.com.
 It offers current reports on peak viewing opportunities in our area and is quite, pun intended, cool.

 Thx, planning a Sept.
 Drive from my home in the Southwrst & this helps!
 Hope to make it to the store!